PoisotLab/ms_betacov_mapping/README.md

 [@Becker2022OptPre].
 In principle, these hotspots of locally-diverse, virus-rich bat communities should drive more adaptive diversification in their viruses.

-![Top panel: relative diversity of known bat hosts of betacoronaviruses.
+![**Bat and betacoronavirus diversity.** Top panel: relative diversity of known bat hosts of betacoronaviruses.
 This map shows that the region with the largest number of possible hosts is South-Eastern Asia.
 Bottom panel: congruence between the evolutionary distinctiveness of the hosts (grey to blue) and the viruses (grey to